mortonprod/fe-personal-site/README.md

 The repository can be ran by itself but if you are interested in its backend then checkout [PortfolioNodeBackend](https://github.com/mortonprod/portfolioNodeBackend) which will pull this repository automatically.

-It is based on [Create-React-App](https://github.com/facebookincubator/create-react-app).
+It is based using [Create-React-App](https://github.com/facebookincubator/create-react-app).
 You will need to install this as a global dependency for this to work.

-# Pull from github
+# Github

 ```
 git clone https://github.com/mortonprod/welcome-page-react welcome-page-react